wdbo/webdocbook/INSTALL.md

 new domain see: <http://httpd.apache.org/docs/2.2/en/vhosts/>.

-To allow DocBook to work, you have to define a new virtual host defining a directory for web classic access to the `www/` directory and a CGI access to the `bin/` directory.
+To allow DocBook to work, you have to define a new virtual host defining a directory for web classic access to the `www/` directory.

 Depending on your system and your version of Apache, the virtual host definition may be added in the `/etc/apache2/httpd.conf` file or in a new file `/etc/apache/sites-available/your.domain`.